pfnegrini/install-opencv/README.md

     * People detection
     * Camera Calibration
     * Drawing
 * Scripts update individual components without having to worry about uninstalling them first.
 All source builds use multi-core now if compatible.
+These are the components and order to build.
     * Java
-    * ffmpeg (via source or PPA see `config-ffmpeg.sh`)
+    * ffmpeg (via source or PPA see `config-ffmpeg.sh`) Ubuntu 14.04 has a bug where lavf and ffms support are missing.
+See [
+Trusty: x264 not built with lavf or ffms support ](https://bugs.launchpad.net/ubuntu/+source/x264/+bug/1328744).
+The PPA gives you an older version of ffmpeg, but a more complete version than from source.
+The PPA has not been tested on ARM.
     * OpenCV

 ### To do